buntine/barcoders/README.md

 use barcoders::sym::ean13::*;

 // Each encoder accepts a String to be encoded.
 Valid data is barcode-specific
-// and thus constructors return an Result<T>. let barcode = EAN13::new("593456661897".to_owned()).unwrap();
+// and thus constructors return an Result<T, barcoders::error::Error>.
+let barcode = EAN13::new("593456661897".to_owned()).unwrap();

 // The `encode` method returns a Vec<u8> of the binary representation of the